pritesh-ranjan/Machine-Learning-Interview-Questions/README.md

 ## Q 12 .
 Define feature selection.
 What algorithm or techniques are generally used to perform feature selection.

 **Answer**
+While building a machine learning model, it’s quite rare that all features are needed.
+The process by which we reduce the number of input features is called _feature selection_.
+It not only reduces noise in the data but also reduces the computational cost of developing the model.

+Some popular feature selection methods:
+-   Principal component analysis
+-   Filtering features with high correlation (like Pearson correlation) to the target variable
+-   Feature importance with respect to the target variable
+-   Wrapper methods like Forward feature selection and Backward elimination

 ## Q 13 .
 What is One-hot encoding?